juanmc2005/diart/README.md

 benchmark(pipeline)
 ```

-This runs a faster inference by pre-calculating model outputs in batches.
+This pre-calculates model outputs in batches, so it runs a lot faster.
 See `diart.benchmark -h` for more options.

 For convenience and to facilitate future comparisons, we also provide the [expected outputs](/expected_outputs) of the paper implementation in RTTM format for every entry of Table 1 and Figure 5.
 This includes the VBx offline topline as well as our proposed online approach with latencies 500ms, 1s, 2s, 3s, 4s, and 5s.